htrdrPy.data module

 • ”absorption (m-1)”: numpy.ndarray

-Array of wavelength (shape = (nWavelengths), [m]).
+Array of wavelength (shape = (nWavelength), [m]).
 The values corresponds to the band center.
 The value is used of the phase function.

 • ”band low”: numpy.ndarray

-Array of wavelength (shape = (nWavelengths), [m]).
+Array of wavelength (shape = (nWavelength), [m]).
 The values corresponds to the lower boundary of the band.

 • ”band up”: numpy.ndarray

-Array of wavelength (shape = (nWavelengths), [m]).
+Array of wavelength (shape = (nWavelength), [m]).
 The values corresponds to the lower boundary of the band.

 Notes